 Skip the “highlights”

-None of our favorite moments in Greece come from major destinations.
+None of our favorite moments traveling Greece come from major destinations.
 On our last trip, we spent two days in Mykonos and we’re appalled by the island’s prices.
 It’s not our cup of tea, to say the least.
 So our biggest piece of advice is to skip dirty Athens and avoid Mykonos and Santorini like the plague.
 Your wallet will undoubtfully thank you and you’ll walk away thinking Greece is an affordable destination to spend a holiday.

 Cook Your Own Food